sumup/sumup-android-tap-to-pay/README.md

 - `clientUniqueTransactionId` - This should be a unique identifier for the transaction.
 A random UUID is can be used.
 - `customItems` - The list of custom items.
 Set null if not used.
 - `priceItems` - The list of price items.
 Set null if not used.
 - `processCardAs` - The type of the card processing.
 The default value is `null`.
-The possible values are `ProcessCardAs.Credit(val instalments: Int)` and `ProcessCardAs.Debit`.
-Where `instalments` is the number of instalments.
-This parameter is optional and can be used only on some markets where the instalments are supported.
+The possible values are `ProcessCardAs.Credit(val instalments: Int)` and `ProcessCardAs.Debit`, where `instalments` is the number of instalments.
+This parameter is optional and only applicable to some markets, such as Brazil, where the card type selection and instalments are supported.

 **Note:** The amounts shall be provided in minor unit of the currency according to the list below.
 Currencies with exponent 2 : `AUD, BGN, BRL, CHF, CLP, COP, CZK, DKK, EUR, GBP, HRK, HUF, NOK, PEN, PLN, RON, SEK, USD`.